vialrogo/DKS/README.md

 DKS
 ===

 Knowledge Sharing.
-The 'D' is silent. :D
+The 'D' is silent!